Cancelling or Postponing Events, Programs or Services

 - What methods were used to identify the need?

-- Which granting priority area does the project apply to?
+- Which granting priority area does the application apply to?

-- What capacity does the organization have to complete the project?
+- What capacity does the organization have to complete the work?

 - What factors determine success?

-- Are there other funders or funding committed to the project?
+- Are there other funders or funding committed to the work?

 - Have any necessary approvals been achieved?